 Detecting Nuclear Weapons Projects

-In 1943, during World War 2, Alvarez was asked if it would be possible to detect if Germany had its own atom bomb project.
-He knew that atom bomb research and development produces radioactive gases, such as xenon-133.
+In 1943, during World War 2, Alvarez was asked if it would be possible to tell scientifically if Germany had its own atom bomb project.
+He knew that research and development into atom bombs produces radioactive gases, such as xenon-133.
 These gases could be detected with the right equipment; and Alvarez was an equipment expert.
-He decided the best way would be to fly aircraft over Germany and try to detect these gases with radiation detectors.
-The flights took place and found no evidence that Germany had an atom bomb project.
+He said aircraft should fly over Germany carrying radiation detectors to detect the telltale gases.
+The flights took place and found no evidence Germany had an atom bomb project.
 Alvarez’s method was used after the World War 2 to detect atomic research taking place around the world.

 The Atomic Bomb